firebase/firebase-js-sdk/repo-scripts/size-analysis/README.md

 ### To Do Analysis On One to Many Firebase Modules

-firebase-js-sdk/repo-scripts/size-analysis  `ts-node-script analysis.ts --im "@firebase/module1-exp" "@firebase/module2-exp" -o <path to output DIRECTORY>`
+$firebase-js-sdk/repo-scripts/size-analysis  `ts-node-script analysis.ts --im "@firebase/module1-exp" "@firebase/module2-exp" -o <path to output DIRECTORY>`

-### To Upload Reports to CI

-firebase-js-sdk/repo-scripts/size-analysis  `ts-node-script analysis.ts --im "@firebase/module1-exp" "@firebase/module2-exp" --ci`

-### To Upload Reports to CI and Persist to Files
+### To Write Reports to Customized File System Location

-firebase-js-sdk/repo-scripts/size-analysis  `ts-node-script analysis.ts --im "@firebase/module1-exp" "@firebase/module2-exp" --ci -o <path to output DIRECTORY>`
+$firebase-js-sdk/repo-scripts/size-analysis  `ts-node-script analysis.ts --im "@firebase/module1-exp" "@firebase/module2-exp" -o <path to output DIRECTORY>`

 ### To Do Analysis On All Firebase-Exp Modules